There are plenty to pick from, from the biggest supermarket schemes to individual retailers.

 Save money on your grocery shopping.

-At present, you need to spend £500 to qualify for 1,000 points, worth £5.
-Special in-store promotions enable you to double, triple or quadruple points.
-You can also earn double points by booking hotels and packages with Expedia.
+At present you need to spend £500-£1,000, depending on which partner you collect with, to qualify for 1,000 points, worth £5.
+Look out for special in-store promotions that enable you to double, triple or quadruple the points you earn.

-Spend points at Sainsbury’s, or with other partners, such as Argos or Vue cinemas.
-They may be worth double if used towards meals or days out, so check online.
+Spend points at Sainsbury’s, or with other partners, such as Argos, Expedia or Vue cinemas.
+They may be worth double if used towards meals or days out, so always check online before you redeem your points.

-You earn one point for every £1 spent in-store or online, or £2 spent with partners Esso and Eon.
+You earn one point for every £1 spent in-store or online with the Tesco Clubcard.
+The amount of points you earn with partners, such as Esso, varies.
+You can also collect points with Tesco Mobile, Tesco Clubcard Credit Card and Tesco Bank Current Account and Mortgages.
 Points are worth 1p each, so you’d need to spend £250 in Tesco to get a £2.50 voucher.
 You receive vouchers every three months to use towards your shopping.

 You can boost your points by swapping them for rewards, such as meals and day trips.
-These often double or quadruple their value, and can be particularly handy for families with kids to entertain.
+These often double or triple their value, so 500 points can get you a £15 voucher, and can be particularly handy for anyone with kids or grandchildren to entertain.

-If you’re a regular shopper at Boots, this is definitely worth signing up for.
-It gives you four points for every £1 you spend, making it more rewarding than supermarket schemes.
+If you’re a regular shopper at Boots, the Boots Advantage Card is definitely worth signing up for.
+It's the most generous, giving you four points for every £1 you spend, making it more rewarding than supermarket schemes.
 Provided you use points within three years, these can be used to buy items in-store.

 Anything you buy using points must be purchased outright.
 However, you cannot use points towards some items, such as prescriptions, mobile phone top-ups or Boots insurance.

-If you’re over 60, sign up to get 10 points for every £1 you spend on Boots-branded products.
-Alternatively, there’s a parenting club to give greater discounts towards baby products.
+If you’re over 60, sign up to More Treats for Over 60s to get 10 points for every £1 you spend on Boots-branded products.
+Alternatively, there’s The Boots Parenting Club - join and you can collect ten points per £1 spent on baby products.